 Get in the habit of using a topping on everything you embroider, and you’ll see a huge difference in your finished product.

 We know that with washing and drying, our design is still supported, so the nap of the fabric can’t work its way through the design.
 If you have small areas of a design, such as the letters; o, b, or d, it can be hard for you to heat press the topping.
 We suggest to use the tip of your iron set on a silk setting and touch those areas.
 Then the topping will disappear.

 Guide Conclusion: You Need All 3 Types of Embroidery Stabilizer

 Stabilizers come in different sizes and colors, and are used for different fabrics and design types.
 Depending on what you embroider, you do need the 3 main types of stabilizer:

 As you’ve now learned, using the proper stabilizer is a crucial step towards achieving a perfect sew out and by applying the knowledge found in this guide, you too can get great results!
-If you’d like to test what you’ve learned, we offer over 26,300 embroidery designs for you to choose from.
+If you’d like to test what you’ve learned, we offer close to 30,000 quality embroidery designs for you to choose from.
 Or, you can try us free with our Free Embroidery Legacy Design Kit.
 Happy stitching!